drshahizan/software-engineering/materials/module4/drshahizan/functional.md

 ### Examples of functional and non-functional requirements

-Here are some examples of functional and non-functional requirements in an academic course registration system:
+Functional and non-functional requirements in an academic course registration system:

 #### Functional Requirements